Eddie Rosario Player Props: Braves vs. Tigers

-On Tuesday, Eddie Rosario (.558 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves play the Detroit Tigers, whose starting pitcher will be Reese Olson.
-First pitch is at 6:40 PM ET.
+The Atlanta Braves, including Eddie Rosario and his .558 slugging percentage over his past 10 games, battle starter Reese Olson and the Detroit Tigers at Comerica Park, Wednesday at 1:10 PM ET.

-In his most recent game he had a hitless showing (0-for-5) against the Tigers.
+He had a hitless showing in his last game (0-for-5) against the Tigers.

 Eddie Rosario Game Info & Props vs. the Tigers